Ruzz-GD/Vue-Flask/flask-backend/README.md

 # If you already configure python in your system you can follow this step

 # (1) Create a Virtual Environment:
-Navigate to your project's main directory(Vue-Flask) if you clone all If Individual Directory go to (e.g config-1) then run this command
+Navigate to your project's main directory(Vue-Flask)
 ```
 python -m venv .venv
 ```